Gorna Oryahovitsa Airport

 Gorna Oryahovitsa Airport (IATA: GOZ, ICAO: LBGO) is an international airport near Veliko Tarnovo, Bulgaria.
 It is used predominantly for cargo, as the last regular passenger flights to Sofia were abolished in the end of the last decade.
-The airport is believed to have very good prospective, because of its situation in the centre of the country, the lack of big airports nearby, and the huge number of tourists in the area coming from abroad, but unfortunately it is the most undeveloped of the five international airports in Bulgaria.
+The airport is believed to have a very good prospective, because of its location in the centre of the country, the lack of big airports nearby, and the huge number of tourists in the area coming from abroad.
+Currently, it is the least developed of the five international airports in Bulgaria in terms of infrastructure and services.

 History

 The airport is established in 1925 and was originally used primarily by Bulgarian Air Force.
 In 1948 is opened a regular civil air route to Sofia, the third such in the country.
 The current track was completed in 1973 and has concrete construction, asphalt in 1982.
 In 1978, completed a new terminal and administration building, and in 1994, a new building for air traffic management.
 During the 1970s and 1980s, Balkan Airlines operated regular flights to Sofia and Varna.
-In 1995, they became an international airport and it is open border and customs post.
+In 1995, the airport gained an international airport status and by opening its borders, customs and cargo divisions.
 In 2002, the government decided to start a concession for the airport.
-By November 2011, there were three concession procedures ran by the government but they still can't find an operator for the airport.
+By November 2011, there were three concession procedures ran by the government and were unable to find an operator for the airport.

 In 2016, the airport was concessioned for 35 years after a decision by the Bulgarian government.
 The airport was sold to "Gorna Oryahovitsa Airport", in which two Bulgarian companies hold the shares.